-The production UnaryExpression: typeof UnaryExpression is evaluated as follows:
+UnaryExpression: typeof UnaryExpression

 - 1. Let val be the result of evaluating UnaryExpression. - 2.
 If Type(val) is Reference, then - a.
 If IsUnresolvableReference(val) is true, return "undefined". - b.
 Let val be GetValue(val). - 3.
+If val is an abrupt completion, return val. - 4.
 Return a String determined by Type(val) according to Table 21.